lukin0110/poetry-copier/docs/design.md

 Overview of design decisions and architecture of the template.

-## 🦺 Marked all git directories as safe
+## 🦺 All git directories marked as safe within the DevContainer

 When Linux users run Git commands in a Docker container within a mounted directory, they may encounter the following
 warning: `detected dubious ownership in repository`.
 This issue can be resolved by marking the repository as safe.
 This action is performed in the `Dockerfile` in the *dev* stage.
 All git directories are marked as safe by the following command: